tayganr/purviewlab/modules/module02b.md

 <div align="right"><a href="#module-02b---register--scan-azure-sql-db">↥ back to top</a></div>

 ## 1. Key Vault Access Policy #1 (Grant Yourself Access)

+> :bulb: **Did you know?**
+>
+> **Azure Key Vault** is a cloud service that provides a secure store for secrets.
+Azure Key Vault can be used to securely store keys, passwords, certificates, and other secrets.
+For more information, check out [About Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).

 1. Navigate to your **Azure Key Vault** resource and click **Access policies**.